 01 of 03

-How Goat Cheese is Made
+How Goat Cheese Is Made

-- Gathering the Milk: Some cheesemakers source their milk from nearby farms, others own goats and do the milking themselves.
+Some cheesemakers source their milk from nearby farms, others own goats and do the milking themselves.

-- Ripening: Fresh goat cheese ripens (ages) for only a few days or weeks.
+Fresh goat cheese ripens (ages) for only a few days or weeks.
 Other types of goat cheese age for many months.

 02 of 03